blackflux/robo-config/README.md

 There are two types of task files:

 - `@containerTaskName.json`: Container task files.
-They do not specify any action itself, but rather reference other tasks.
+They do not specify any action themselves, but rather reference other tasks.
 - `actionableTaskName.json`: Actionable task files, which contain a single task definition, referencing a snippet.

 #### Container Tasks